LordGiampiendos/LLM-fine-tuning-UniQA/README.md

 pip install package_name
 ```

-You could also create a virtual environment in python by venv or conda:
+You could also create a virtual environment in python by venv or conda.

-### Venv:
+### Venv
 ```bash
 python -m venv env_name